ar9109/RichErkGradients2025/README.md

 To run 'segmentation_pipeline.m', the user should download from the Github repo ‘segmentation_pipeline.m’, 'raw’, ‘tgmm_template’, and ‘functions_052924’.
 The user should also download ‘TGMM_Supplementary_Software_1_0’ from the link above.
 The ‘.m’ file and the 4 directories should be collected into a single directory, for example, ‘processDirectory’.

 The user can run the image processing code by editing line 9 of ‘segmentation_pipeline.m’ to set ‘workplace’ to appropriate directory on user’s local machine (i.e. ‘processDirectory’).
-MS Windows users have to adapt paths to MS Windows syntax.
+Note set the working MATLAB directory to 'processDirectory' before running 'segmentation_pipeline.m'.

 MATLAB Toolboxes required are:
 - Image Processing Toolbox (version 9.5)